UTDallasEPICS/Kids-U-Donor-Volunteer-Database/docs/functionalRequirements.md

 ## This semester (Spring 2024)

 ### Grants Module
-Grants List Page
+#### Grants List Page

-Grants

 * Tracks and records all grants
-  * Includes grant information regarding the organization’s name, grant name, status of the grant, amount requested, amount received, start date, and due dates
+* Lists information for each grant including organization’s name, grant name, status of the grant, amount requested, amount received, start date, and due dates, etc.
+#### Grants Individual Page
-* Tracks budget and expenses for each grant
+* Tracks information for each grant as mentioned above.
-* Admins need to be able to manually edit and update grant information
+* Admins need to be able to manually edit and update grant information.

+### Database
+* Stores information related to donors and donations
+  * Includes donor’s name, amount donated, type of donation, date, and the campaign or event associated with the donation
+* Stores information related to organizations and representatives
+  * Includes organization's name, their representatives (name, contact details), website link, and location
-* Admins need to be able to upload attachments and notes related to grants
+* Stores information related to grants
-* Admins shall be able to assign tasks for specific grants
+  * Includes the organization’s name, grant name, status of the grant, amount requested, amount received, start date, and due dates.
+* Stores information related to constituents
+  * Includes personal information (names, addresses, contact details)
+* Stores information related to volunteers and events
+  * Includes their name, age, address, email, emergency contact, agreement to media use and background check, and status regarding their training

-## For the rest of the project
+## Future (the rest of the project)
+Since these are to be implemented in the future, the requirements will be a bit broader (not listed by page but by modules)

 General Administrative Dashboard
 * Administrators need to be able create an account